-I filled out a short form in the waiting area, just barely finishing it before being called back.
-My nurse was a kind, competent, and straightforward woman – exactly what I needed as I walked anxiously towards the infusion suite.
+I filled out a short form in the waiting area, barely finishing it before being called back.
+My nurse was a kind, competent, and straightforward woman – precisely what I needed as I walked anxiously toward the infusion suite.
 I had to step on the scale, as intravenous (IV) Benlysta dosage is determined by weight.

-As the first appointment of the day, at 8 am, I was given my pick of the three available chairs.
+As the day's first appointment was at 8 a.m., I was given my pick of the 3 available chairs.
 I settled into a comfortable, blue reclining chair.
-The nurse took my vitals and gave me Claritin and Tylenol, in order to prevent an allergic reaction, reduce possible fever, and help with the common post-infusion headache.
+The nurse took my vitals and gave me Claritin and Tylenol to prevent an allergic reaction, reduce possible fever, and help with the common post-infusion headache.

 I steeled myself for the next step.
 I have a phobia of IV lines, which is one reason why I put off infusion treatment for so long.
 But the nurse put in my IV quickly and then hung the saline I had requested - another headache prevention method.